xiaoxianyu-office/mm/Skills/conditions/DistanceFromLocation.md

 ## Description
-Checks if the target is within a certain distance of a specified location
+Whether the distance between the target and a specified location is within a certain range

 ## Attributes